Need fresh thinking?

 Whether we like it or not, online reviews are persuasive.
 Strangely, consumers trust reviews even though they don’t know the people who wrote them.
 Here’s the kicker: 88% of consumers trust online reviews as much as personal recommendations.°

-It doesn’t take a poor review to affect your business—22% of us won’t buy a product or service from a company on the basis of just one poor review.
+It doesn’t take many poor reviews to affect your business—22% of us won’t buy a product or service from a company on the basis of just one poor review.
 Another 22% will seek an alternative company after seeing two negative comments.

 Sooner or later, you’re bound to have a dissatisfied customer, and they might leave you a poor review.
 If that happens, you should reply as soon as possible, and do so in a positive way that 1) thanks the consumer for their honesty and helpfulness; 2) explains what action you’re taking right now to fix the problem; and 3) invites the customer to give your business a second chance.